- All Topics

 Depending on the paper machine’s design, some bearings may be lubricated with grease.
 There are specific greases formulated for these applications as well.
 They typically utilize a higher viscosity base oil (above 220 cSt), have high water resistance and are white so as not to impact the color of the finished product if any grease would happen to fall onto the paper during its trip through the machine.

 Although certain paper machines may be greased one point at a time by a lube tech, others are tied into large, centralized greasing systems.
 These systems dispense grease from a central reservoir to every point using injectors.
 The injectors set the volume applied at each point.
-When automatic greasing systems are employed, the lines and each injector must be inspected to verify that they are working properly.
+When automatic greasing systems are employed, the lines and each injector usually need to be inspected to verify that they are working properly.
+However, with the introduction of more advanced automatic greasing systems like the OnTrak SmartLube, you can ensure your bearings are being greased with the right amount at the right time.
+The device monitors friction to determine when and how much grease is needed before notifying the operator through its cloud-based software.
+The user can then grease the bearing remotely and watch bearing friction steadily decrease.

 With large volumes of oil at stake, many mills choose to change their paper machine oil based on its condition rather than taking a time-based approach.
 This allows them not only to get the most life out of their oil but also to track and trend variables like wear debris and contamination.
 Normal oil analysis test slates can be used to examine the particle count, water content, viscosity, additives and wear metals.